martinsumner/leveled/README.md

 ### The Bookie

 The Bookie provides the public interface of the store, liaising with the Inker and the Penciller to resolve requests to put new objects, and fetch those objects.
 The Bookie keeps a copy of key changes and metadata associated with recent modifications, but otherwise has no direct access to state within the store.
-The Bookie can provide clones of the Penciller and the Inker to support queries which scan across more than one object in the store.
+The Bookie can replicate clones of the Penciller and the Inker to support queries which scan across more than one object in the store.

 ### The Inker